-General Instructions.
-In addition to these specific instructions, you should use the 2019 General Instructions for Certain Information Returns.
+General instructions.
+In addition to these specific instructions, you should use the 2020 General Instructions for Certain Information Returns.
 Those general instructions include information about the following topics.

-- instructions include information about the following topics.Who must file.
+- Who must file.

-- When and where to file.
+- · When and where to file.

 - Electronic reporting.

 - Corrected and void returns.

 - Statements to recipients.

-- Taxpayer identification numbers (TIN).
+- Taxpayer identification numbers (TINs).

 - · Backup withholding.

-- Penalties.
+- · Penalties.

 - Other general topics.

-You can get the general instructions at General Instructions for Information Returns, available at IRS.gov/ 1099GeneralInstructions, or IRS.gov/Form1098.
+You can get the general instructions at General Instructions for Certain Information Returns, available at IRS.gov/1099GeneralInstructions, or IRS.gov/Form1098.